Kaiser Permanente, San Francisco Internal Medicine Residency Program

 - One of only six combined IM/PM programs in the country and the only one in the western United States.

-- Graduates are eligible for dual certification in both Internal Medicine and Preventive Medicine, and pursue a wide range of career paths, including clinical practice (general internal medicine or fellowship training), public health, health policy, clinical research, academic medicine, and private industry.
+- Graduates are eligible for dual certification in both Internal Medicine and in Public Health and General Preventive Medicine, and pursue a wide range of career paths, including clinical practice, public health, health policy, clinical research, academic medicine, and private industry.

 Components

-- The First and Second Years: TThe first two years are very similar to the categorical internal medicine track.
-Five months of the first two years incorporate aspects of population health.
-Each PGY-2 resident participates in a Training In Clinical Research training course at UCSF and designs a research project to be completed at UC Berkeley as part of their MPH degree requirements.
-Other required rotations include infectious diseases, occupational medicine, and an introduction to quality improvement.
-Residents are also encouraged to complete the Residency Elective in Health Policy.
-Preventive medicine elective options include rotations in local public health departments, community clinics, and research.
+- The First and Second Years: The first two years are very similar to the categorical internal medicine track.
+Five months of the first two years incorporate aspects of public health.
+Each PGY-2 resident participates in the Training In Clinical Research training course at UCSF and designs a research project that can form the basis for their capstone projects (like a thesis) at UC Berkeley during their MPH year.
+Other rotations include infectious diseases, occupational medicine, and an introduction to preventive medicine, quality improvement, or if desired, a rotation at a public health agency.

-- The Third Year: During this academic year, residents pursue a Master of Public Health degree from the UC Berkeley School of Public Health.
-One can select from four areas of study – epidemiology, environmental health sciences, health policy and management, and interdisciplinary.
-Residents also intern weekly at state or local health departments for hands-on experience.
-Residents maintain clinical skills through weekly continuity clinic and two months of inpatient rotations, and also have the option to moonlight.
+- The Third Year: During this academic year, residents pursue a Master of Public Health degree from the UC Berkeley School of Public Health and select one of four areas of study – epidemiology, environmental health sciences, health policy and management, or interdisciplinary.
+Residents gain hands-on experience at state and local health departments by spending a half-day per week at a public health department while maintaining their clinical skills through their weekly continuity clinic and two months of inpatient rotations.

-- The Fourth Year: During this practicum year, residents are exposed to a variety of experiences through rotations at UCSF-affiliated research institutes and state/local health departments.
-They complete the remaining requirements for board certification in internal medicine and preventive medicine, including 3 months of inpatient rotations and 2-3 months of electives.
-Fourth-year residents also serve as IM/PM chief residents and lead the Quality Improvement curriculum for the residency program, mentor IM/PM residents, and work on program improvement.
+- The Fourth Year: During this practicum year, residents have a variety of experiences at UCSF-affiliated clinical and research institutes and state and local health departments.
+They complete their remaining requirements for dual board certification in internal medicine and in public health and general preventive medicine, including 3 months of inpatient rotations, 4-5 months of public health rotations, and 2-3 months of electives.
+Fourth-year residents also serve as IM/PM chief residents, and as mentors to junior IM/PM residents.
 They may also engage in clinical outcomes and translational research at the KP Division of Research.

-- IM/PM residents participate in a monthly Preventive Medicine Journal Club with the California Department of Public Health (CDPH) residents.
-They also participate in the Preventive Medicine Residency Seminar on topics not covered in-depth elsewhere in the curriculum; these conference calls are twice per month and are led by UCSF and CDPH faculty.
+- IM/PM residents participate in a monthly Preventive Medicine Journal Club with California Department of Public Health (CDPH) residents.
+They also participate in twice-monthly Preventive Medicine Residency Seminars led by CDPH and UCSF faculty.
 Journal Club is required for third- and fourth-year residents.
-Residency Seminar is required for fourth-year residents; other residents are encouraged to attend when available.
+The Residency Seminar is required for fourth-year residents; other residents are encouraged to attend when available.

 - IM/PM residents have access to all UCSF programs and resources.
-Specifically, they are encouraged to individualize their residency experience with the UCSF Pathways to Discovery.
+Specifically, they are encouraged to individualize their residency experience with the UCSF Pathways to Discovery, which is offered during the PGY 4 year.
 The available tracks are Global Health, Health Professions Education, Health Equities, Health Systems and Leadership, and Clinical Research.

 Skills Acquired